atelechev/angular-webgl-template/README.md

 # Angular/TypeScript + WebGL Project Template

-This is a template project that allows to create WebGL applications using Angular and TypeScript.
+This is a template project that may serve as a quick start for creation of WebGL applications using Angular and TypeScript.

-The aim is to provide a simple, easy to understand, flexible and properly organized frame for this type of applications.
+The aim is to provide a simple, easy to understand, flexible and properly organized frame for this kind of applications.

 ---